chrispypatt/EE5351-Applied-Parallel-Programming/Machine Problems/MP0/README.md

 ## Running code:
 ```
 make
 ./vectoradd
 ```
+\* *Note the make file may need to be modified for use with your environment.*

 After the device addition is invoked, it will compute the correct solution vector using the CPU, and compare that solution with the device computed